Binary-Fetch/orange-peels-app/README.md

 **Note**: The server machine and phone need to be in same network.

 ## Sample User Details
-- username: adutt, password: Test123
+- username: adutta, password: Test123
 - username: kbiswas, password: Test123